wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ## SaaS (Software as a Service)

-Software vendors such as <a target="_blank" href="https://wilsonmar.github.io/salesforce/">Salesforce</a> begam emerging in the lates 1990's to offer software completely through an internet browser because they take care of providing the underlying technologies such as operating system software, databases, and the "framework" that enables customization of functionality.
+To take advantge of the availability of the internet, in the late 1990's software vendors such as <a target="_blank" href="https://wilsonmar.github.io/salesforce/">Salesforce</a> emerged to offer users functionality completely through an internet browser.
+Such vendors take care of providing the underlying technologies such as operating system software, databases, and the "framework" that enables customization of functionality.
 SaaS vendors also handle hardware provisioning, making sure to have whatever number of servers are available, behind the scenes, like dining at a fine restaurant.

-As with regular use of fine restaurants, SaaS offerings can seem "expensive" to some, costing thousands of dollars for every user, plus additional costs to hold storage.
-For example, Salesforce charges $5,000 to store one Terrabyte of data each month, compared to a multi-terrabyte USB drive for a $100 dollar one-time purchase.
+As with regular use of fine restaurants, SaaS offerings can seem expensive to some, costing thousands of dollars for every user, plus additional costs to hold storage.
+For example, Salesforce charges $5,000 to store one Terabyte of data each month, compared to a multi-terrabyte USB drive for a $100 dollar one-time purchase.

 Those who develop using a framework such as Salesforce must first learn all the intracies of their framework and unique programming language -- which can take many months of serious study.